Nurturing well-being at Heartwood

 Mole Class is offering a short-term, inclusive, focused Nurture Group that works in the long term to reduce exclusions and increase positive experiences and participation in school life.
 Mole Class is run by at least two members of staff at all times.
 Children attend Mole Class full-time but remain an active part of their main class group, with the aim return full time to their own class within two to four terms.

-Mole Class is based on THRIVE and emotional and mental wellbeing, the children are assessed using THRIVE and the Boxall Profile before and after they leave Mole Class.
+Mole Class is based on THRIVE and emotional and mental wellbeing, the children are assessed using THRIVE profiling before and after they leave Mole Class.
 The focus on Mole Class is to assess learning and social and emotional needs and give the necessary help to remove the barriers to learning.
 The relationship between the two staff is always nurturing and supportive, providing a role model that children observe and begin to copy.
 Food is shared at ‘breakfast’ or ‘snack time’ with many opportunities for social learning, helping children to attend to the needs of others, with time to listen and be listened to.
 The timetable is less-rigid but remains structured and is focused on meeting the emotional and developmental needs of the children before the academic needs – based on THRIVE.

 THRIVE – promotes children’s and young people’s positive mental health by helping adults know how to be and what to do in response to their differing and sometimes distressed behaviour.
 It is based on established neuroscience, attachment theory and child development, the Thrive Approach provides training and an online profiling and action-planning tool.